You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

-An SD will be required within a specified period of time after you have made an SFD.
+The initial simplified declaration will be required within a specified period of time after you have made an SFD.
 The SD enables HMRC to work out how much you owe in duty and taxes.
 HMRC also use the information to gather statistics about the movement of goods.
 Find detailed information on SDs.

 How to submit an SD

 The SD must be submitted electronically through an HMRC portal.
 To submit your SD, you will need to be able to access the CHIEF system.

 You must submit your SD electronically to the CHIEF system.
 You can submit your SDs singly or in batches.
 CHIEF will respond electronically to your SD submission by sending you an acceptance and a calculation of how much you owe.
 The acceptance message is called a Customs Response Message (CUSRES).